contextgeneric/cgp-patterns/content/component-macros.md

 - A consumer trait.
 - A provider trait.
 - A component name type.
-- A blanket implementation of the consumer trait using `HasComponents`.
+- A blanket implementation of the consumer trait using `HasProvider`.
 - A blanket implementation of the provider trait using `DelegateComponent`.

 Syntactically, all CGP components follow the same pattern.
 The pattern is